gabuz0me/Demo_AoC_5/script/article_en.md

 ## Introduction

-This video is about the beauty of problem solving, of making a computer do what you want it to do, and to do so efficiently.
+This video is about the beauty of problem solving, of making a computer do what you want it to do, and do so efficiently.

 ---

 ![Before](../images/website/before_gif.gif)

-Like each year before Christmas, there is a coding challenge.
+Every year before Christmas, there is a coding challenge.
 Its name?
 The **Advent of Code**.

-Each day, instead of eating chocolates, you go on the [AoC website](https://adventofcode.com/) to solve little problems that are easy enough to be solved in few hours, but sufficiently hard so they can't be solved by hand alone.
-Each problem is part of a cute story: this year your character climbed floating islands and helped Elves in order for the weather to be snowy by Christmas.
+Each day, instead of eating chocolates, you go on the [AoC website](https://adventofcode.com/) to solve little problems that are easy enough to be solved in about an hour, but sufficiently hard so they can't be solved by hand alone.
+Each problem is part of a cute story: this year your character climbed floating islands and helped Elves make the weather be snowy by Christmas.

 Each problem is divided in two parts.
 The first one can be done quite simply, you have to write a program that solves the problem.
-The second part is more tricky, the problem is a more complex version of the first one, and you often have to *optimize* your *algorithm* in order for the problem to be solved in less than two months of your computer running.
-Each solved problem gives you a **gold star** and reveals with colors the part of the map you gave your help to.
+The second part is trickier, the problem is a more complex version of the first one, and you often have to *optimize* your *algorithm* in order for the problem to be solved in less than two months of your computer running.
+Each solved problem gives you a **gold star** and reveals in color the part of the map you gave your help to.

 ![After](../images/website/after_gif.gif)

-This year, during your journey, you played cards, found your way in mazes, watched the stars, made balls roll, propagated beams through mirrors, minimized the heat loss when transporting hot lava, counted the many paths taken by metal scraps, simulated electronic circuits, built Jenga towers out of sand, and so on.
+This year, during your journey, you played cards, found your way through mazes, watched the stars, made balls roll, propagated beams through mirrors, minimized the heat loss when transporting hot lava, counted the many paths taken by metal scraps, simulated electronic circuits, built Jenga towers out of sand, and so on.

-To do so, you could use computer science stuff such as regexp, graph theory, automata theory, Dijkstra algorithm and mathematical tools like combinatorial analysis, the famous quadratic equation, the Green's theorem to find an area given the contour, modular arithmetic, polynomial interpolation and so on.
+To do so, you could use computer science stuff such as regexp, graph theory, automata theory, Dijkstra algorithm and mathematical tools like combinatorial analysis, the famous quadratic equation, Green's theorem to find an area given the contour, modular arithmetic, polynomial interpolation and so on.

 | <img src="../images/other_problems/day_22.gif" height="400" alt="falling bricks tower"/> | <img src="../images/other_problems/day_12_L78.gif" width="600" alt="automaton"/> | <img src="../images/other_problems/day_14_simple.svg" width="400" alt="rolling balls"/> |
 |:-:|:-:|:-:|
 | Day 22, a huge Jenga tower | Day 12, using language theory | Day 14, making balls roll |

 But wait!
-Don't leave now, I understand this is a tough beginning, but in this article I'll talk about a problem that can be solved using none of this intimidating stuff.
+Don't leave now, I understand this is a tough beginning, but in this video I'll talk about a problem that can be solved using none of this intimidating stuff.
 It requires no background in math nor in computer science.

 Let's talk about...